runtimeverification/k/kernel/src/main/resources/org/kframework/utils/file/README.md

 - `kore-exec.tar.gz` - archive with the input of the haskell backend in case it crashes.
 Useful for submitting bug reports.

-Note that right now, we need to kompile the definition separately for each backend because the compilation pipeline is very rigid.
+Note 1: right now, we need to kompile the definition separately for each backend because the compilation pipeline is very rigid.
 The differences between the backends start right from the very first step, choosing what modules to include.
 That affects the syntax/functions/hooks available in your definition, and mixing those can cause the backends to crash or, worse, give unsound results.

+Note 2: the content and the format of these files are subject to change without warning and they should not be relied on for automation outside of what is already tested on CI.